 Here are some questions you might want to ask of the defendant:

 Where were you coming from?
 Where were you going to?
 Who is your employer?
 What is the title of your position at work?
 What are your job duties?
 Have you ever used your personal vehicle for a work-related purpose other than commuting? (e.g., client meetings, business conferences, transporting goods, work functions, special projects, etc.) If yes, please explain.
 Did you use your personal vehicle for a work-related purpose other than commuting on the day of the accident?
 If yes, please explain.
 Were you on the telephone, even if it was hands-free, at the time of the accident?
 If yes, who were you on the phone with?
 What is that person’s relationship to you?
 Did you discuss work-related matters?

 By asking these very specific questions, there is no doubt that countless plaintiffs’ attorneys will uncover additional sources of recovery for their clients that they otherwise would not have.

-Kevin Crockett is an associate attorney at Sweet James Accident Attorneys in Newport Beach, California.
+Kevin Crockett is the founding partner of the Crockett Law Group based out of Irvine, California and Palm Springs, California.
 He focuses on personal injury and wrongful death all throughout the State of California.
 His clients include victims of traumatic brain injury, nerve injury, spinal injury, fractures, and torn ligaments arising primarily from auto accidents, pedestrian accidents, trucking accidents, and motorcycle accidents.
 Mr. Crockett graduated from the University of California, Irvine School of Law.
-He is a lifetime member of the Million Dollar Advocates Forum. firstname.lastname@example.org and www.usaccidentattorney.com or www.sweetjames.com
+He is a lifetime member of the Multi-Million Dollar Advocates Forum. email@example.com and https://crockettlawgroup.com/

 For reprint permission, contact the publisher: Advocate Magazine